The Christophers: Mission and activities

 The motto of both the television show and The Christophers is, "It's better to light a candle than to curse the darkness".
 The saying is reflected in the television show's theme song, "One Little Candle".
 It also reflects the philosophical orientation of the organization, which emphasizes positive action to create a better world in such various arenas as political honesty, caring for the sick and poor, and dealing with substance abuse.

 Although the foundation and media presentations are overtly Roman Catholic, they are intended to be ecumenical in scope.
 The organization states that it is "rooted in the Judeo-Christian tradition of service to God and humanity" and that "the Christophers embrace people of every nation, religion and age level."

 The Christophers are based in New York City.
 Their newsletter, Christopher News Notes, is published 10 times a year.
-They have produced a weekly television show (Christopher Closeup) since 1952, often featuring interviews with celebrities.
+They produced a weekly television show (Christopher Closeup) from 1952 to 2012, often featuring interviews with celebrities.
 Interviewees have included Bob Hope, Jack Benny, Ken Burns, Daniel Rodríguez, Andrew Weil, and Tim Russert.
 Other incarnations of the show have included dramatic features, with guest stars Don Ameche, James Cagney, and Ricardo Montalbán, among others.
-The show was originally broadcast on ABC, but has since changed its name to Christopher Closeup and has been relegated to limited syndication by local cable channels.
+The show was originally broadcast on ABC, but later changed its name to Christopher Closeup and was relegated to limited syndication by local cable channels.
 It also syndicates a weekly radio program of the same name.